bugsOnFinal/portfolio/README.md

 ## Overview

 This repository showcases selected CAD, FEA, and CFD work from my projects at AeroMIT (SAE Collegiate Design Team) and independent research at Manipal Institute of Technology.
-All structural and aerodynamic simulations were carried out in ANSYS Mechanical and ANSYS Fluent; all CAD models were developed in SolidWorks and/or CATIA.
+All structural and aerodynamic simulations were carried out in ANSYS Mechanical and ANSYS Fluent; all CAD models were developed in SolidWorks.

 > **Note:** Full CAD and simulation files are not hosted here due to competition confidentiality and ongoing publication restrictions.
 Screenshots of key results are provided for each project.